thedanitor/README_Generator/README.md

-# Readme Generator
+# README Generator

 [![License: WTFPL](https://img.shields.io/badge/License-WTFPL-brightgreen.svg)](http://www.wtfpl.net/about/)

 https://github.com/thedanitor/README_Generator

-Allows user to create a README by prompting with questions
+This generator allows user to create a README.md file for their repo by answering questions on the command line.
+The generated README file is intended to be a template and will likely require some additions specific to the repository.

 ## Table of Contents